charliedondapati/containers/README.md

 ## Labs

-**4. After the codespace has started, open the labs document by going to the file tree on the left, find the file named *codespace-labs.md*, right-click on it, and open it with the *Preview* option.)**
+**4. After the codespace has started, open the labs document either in a separate browser/tab or in the codespace itself.
+To open directly in the codespace, go to the file tree on the left, find the file named *codespace-labs.md*, right-click on it, and open it with the *Preview* option.**

 ![Labs doc preview in codespace](./images/cf03.png?raw=true "Labs doc preview in codespace")